vbuster01/delgensocorg/README.md

 # delgensocorg
-All fils create for delgensoc.org
+All files created for delgensoc.org